PREREQUISITE FOR

 The results of focusing product development and rationalizing away most existing products during a three year period was that manufacturing productivity tripled, early life failures decreased by 38 times, customer satisfaction rose from 27% to 90%, revenue increased by 2.4 times, and operational earnings increased from -6% to +7%.

-Don’t allow Sales to “take all orders” and “acceptall customizations” (or, worse, encourage them) and
+Don’t allow Sales to “take all orders” and “acceptall customizations”

 pollute operations with low-volume, hard-to-build products that drain resources